iProov/react-native/README.md

 In the example app folder, copy the `credentials.example.js` file to `credentials.js` and add your credentials obtained from the [iProov portal](https://portal.iproov.com/).

-Once You have complete the [installation](#installation) instructions, to run the Example app, you should run the following commands from the example project directory:
+Once You have complete the [installation](#installation) instructions, to run the example app, you should run the following commands from the example project directory:

 ```sh
   npx react-native run-android		# Run on Android